Physical Examination of the Newborn

 In boys, the penis should be examined for hypospadias or epispadias.
 In term boys, the testes should be in the scrotum (see Cryptorchidism).
 Scrotal swelling may signify hydrocele, inguinal hernia, or, more rarely, testicular torsion.
 With hydrocele, the scrotum transilluminates.
 Torsion, a surgical emergency, causes ecchymosis and firmness.

 In term girls, the labia are prominent.
 Mucoid vaginal and serosanguineous secretions (pseudomenses) are normal; they result from exposure to maternal hormones in utero and withdrawal at birth.
+Attempting to visualize the hymen and its patency is important to detect vaginal obstruction.
 A small tag of hymenal tissue at the posterior fourchette, believed to be due to maternal hormonal stimulation, is sometimes present but disappears over a few weeks.

 Ambiguous genitals (intersex) may indicate several uncommon disorders (eg, congenital adrenal hyperplasia; 5-alpha-reductase deficiency; Klinefelter syndrome, Turner syndrome, or Swyer syndrome).
-Referral to an endocrinologist is indicated for evaluation as is a discussion with the family about benefits and risks of immediate vs delayed sex assignment.
+Referral to an endocrinologist for support with discussions with the family about benefits and risks of immediate versus delayed sex assignment can be helpful.
+Emergent referral to an endocrinologist is indicated if there is a concern for congenital adrenal hyperplasia since it can lead to adrenal crisis.

 Musculoskeletal System